Skip to content

 • Mustard – Plain yellow mustard is used as a binder to help seasonings stick.

-How to Make a Smoked Pork Butt
+How to Make Smoked Pork Butt

-Start by coating the pork butt on all sides with the mustard.
+Coat: I start by coating the pork butt on all sides with the mustard.

 coating a pork butt in mustard